luminarily/bookofmormon/_posts/2020-05-08-the-secret-combination.md

 >
 > [Ether 8:18](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/8.18?lang=eng#17)

-The Lord views secret combinations wicked above all other things, but why?
+The Lord views certain secret combinations wicked above all other things, but why?
 As I have studied the scriptures and observed what's happening in the world, I believe it's not only because secret combinations cause people to commit sin en masse, but also lead to genocide and the fall of nations.
+The secret combinations which "they of old" engaged in were built on the 'law of mahan' - in short, hurt others to enrich the self.

 It can't be emphasized enough that the Nephite nation fell not because of the Lamanites, but because of an *internal* secret combination!!
 I wonder how many reading the Book of Mormon truly know this and understand the implications.